Take our PAD Risk Assessment now: TAKE THE QUIZ

 Peripheral artery disease is a common condition affecting 8 to 12 million people in the United States.
 PAD is a vascular disease in which the arteries narrow due to plaque buildup, or atherosclerosis.
 This reduces the amount of oxygenated blood traveling to the lower extremities.

-How Does PAD Cause Sudden Weakness in Legs
+How Does PAD Cause Sudden Weakness in The Legs?

-Vascular diseases like PAD, or other conditions that affect blood circulation in your body, can cause weakness in the legs while walking or climbing stairs.
+Vascular diseases like PAD, or other conditions that affect blood circulation in your body, can cause weakness in the legs and make your legs tired walking up stairs.
 PAD and deep vein thrombosis (DVT) are two conditions that may make exercising, daily activities, and climbing stairs close to impossible.
 DVT is a life-threatening condition that occurs when a blood clot develops in a deep vein within the legs.
 If you think you may have DVT, immediately go to the emergency room.

 Intermittent claudication is another term that is often associated with PAD.
-Is It describes chronic pain in the legs caused by decreased blood flow.
-Pain caused by claudication can range from a dull, aching pain to severe cramp-like stabs in the buttocks, thighs, or calves.
-As with other conditions that cause weakness in the legs, intermittent claudication often occurs while walking or exercising and disappears while at rest.
+It describes chronic pain in the legs caused by decreased blood flow.
+Pain caused by claudication can range from dull, aching pain to severe cramp-like stabs in the buttocks, thighs, or calves.
+As with other conditions that cause leg weakness, intermittent claudication often occurs while walking or exercising and disappears at rest.

-Because PAD is a progressive disease and symptoms tend to get worse over time.
-One symptom of PAD is difficulty climbing stairs, severely reducing mobility.
-The decrease in circulation within the lower extremities can cause the legs to feel heavy or tired.
+PAD is a progressive disease, and symptoms tend to get worse over time.
+Decreased circulation within the lower extremities can cause the legs to feel heavy or tired.
 The sensation of physical heaviness can make lifting your legs to climb stairs close to impossible.

 PAD symptoms tend to reduce or stop completely when you are at rest.
 Many people who have symptomatic PAD refrain from exercising or moving around because this feeling of fatigue, heaviness, or pain deters them from being active.

-These two vascular conditions are often ignored because many people typically attribute their symptoms to aging.
+PAD and DVT are often ignored because many people typically attribute their symptoms to aging.
 When people cannot exercise without pain, they think getting older is to blame rather than a sign of something more.
 A common misconception is that leg pain is associated with arthritis.
-Unlike arthritis, the cramping is typically focused on the muscle area, not joints.
+Unlike arthritis, the cramping is typically focused on the muscle area, not the joints.

 Another reason why these two conditions are left untreated is because they don’t always exhibit symptoms.
 Many people don’t realize they have PAD or DVT until they are in the later stages when blood clots detach or plaque buildup clogs the entire artery.
-It’s important to manage high blood pressure and cholesterol, adopt healthy eating and exercise habits, as well as get checked for venous insufficiency and plaque buildup if you have a family history of these two conditions.
+To prevent DVT and PAD and lessen the severity of the symptoms, you’ll want to manage high blood pressure, improve cholesterol, adopt healthy eating habits, and exercise regularly.
+You should also get checked for venous insufficiency and plaque buildup if you have a family history of these two conditions.

-It’s essential to diagnose and treat vascular diseases like PAD as early as possible.
-It’s important to note that left untreated, PAD can lead to serious health concerns like stroke, heart attacks, and even amputation.
+Individuals should get diagnosed and treated for vascular diseases like PAD as early as possible.
+If left untreated, PAD can lead to serious health concerns like stroke, heart attacks, and even amputation.

-It’s important to discuss symptoms you’ve been experiencing including weakness in your legs with your doctor.
-This can help guide your doctor in making an accurate diagnosis.
-If your main symptom is weakness in the legs while walking, along with other PAD symptoms such as shiny skin, slowed toenail growth, and loss of hair on the legs, your physician may refer you to a vascular doctor.
+If you’re experiencing leg weakness and difficulty climbing stairs, the first step you’ll want to take is scheduling an appointment with your regular physician for an appropriate diagnosis.
+If you have weakness in the legs along with other PAD symptoms, such as shiny skin, slowed toenail growth, and loss of hair on the legs, your physician may refer you to a vascular doctor.

 If your doctor determines that you have PAD, they may recommend lifestyle changes to help slow the progression of the disease.
 In some cases, advanced treatment will be necessary to help improve your quality of life and reduce the risk of PAD-related complications.